hapax/hapax.github.io/assets/simple-physics.md

 of money concealed in couches across Canada!

 A final point.
-Hackery is not just about excellence and creativity for their own sake, but has clear *pedagogical* implications.
+Hackery is not just about excellence and creativity for its own sake, but has clear *pedagogical* implications.
 Most people have to wait until grad school to derive Stokes' law, estimate urban power usage, or compute the size of the E. coli genome.